Malaysian applicants · Republic of Singapore

 What is the minimum salary for a Singapore Employment Pass?+

 The qualifying salary depends on your age and sector.
-For younger applicants (early 20s), the floor is SGD 5,600 per month in most sectors and SGD 6,200 in financial services.
+For younger applicants before the 1 January 2027 increase, the floor is SGD 5,600 per month in most sectors and SGD 6,200 in financial services.
+New applications from 1 January 2027 move to SGD 6,000 and SGD 6,600 respectively.
 Older and more experienced candidates must meet progressively higher salary thresholds.
-MOM publishes the exact qualifying salary scale — always check the current figures before applying.

 What is COMPASS and do I need to pass it?+